-In all of these gambling situations are many, many wrecked lives standing in woeful testimony to the destructive power of gambling.
-Many gamblers, so racked with guilt at their unaffordable loses, resort to alcoholism and sometimes to ending their own lives.
-To every headline screaming from the morning papers declaring a stockbroker who jumped off a tall building because his gamble on the stock market failed, to every high roller who blows his brains out because he can’t face his family that he has just bankrupted, they are many all cross the world who depart quietly into insanity and hopelessness or an untimely grave all thanks to gambling.
+In all these gambling situations are many, many wrecked lives standing in woeful testimony to the destructive power of gambling.
+Many gamblers, so racked with guilt at their unaffordable losses, resort to alcoholism and sometimes to ending their own lives.
+To every headline screaming from the morning papers declaring a stockbroker who jumped off a tall building because his gamble on the stock market failed, to every high roller who blows his brains out because he cannot face his family that he has just bankrupted, they are many all cross the world who departs quietly into insanity and hopelessness or an untimely grave all thanks to gambling.

 Volume 1 – You must first identify him

 ONE MINUTE TO MIDNIGHT ON GOD’S CLOCK (Hard copy)

 ONE MINUTE TO MIDNIGHT ON GOD’S CLOCK (e-book)